FN Trombone

-The FN Browning Trombone is a pump-action long takedown rifle designed by John M. Browning in 1919, patented on 1 August 1922 and manufactured by FN Herstal from 1922 to 1974.
+The FN Browning Trombone is a pump-action long takedown rifle designed by John M. Browning in 1919.
+It was produced by FN Herstal, who made a total of 150,000 from 1922 to 1974.
+It was imported into the U.S. by Browning Arms.
 Models manufactured post 1969 had a product code W.

 The stocks of early models were susceptible to cracking, sometimes attributed to the shape of the receiver; later models, such as the dovetail scope variant, appeared to solve this problem.
 The pump grip of all models is susceptible to cracking, the wood between the magazine and barrel being especially thin.